“There we saw the Nephilim, the sons of the giant

 It all depends on the lens through which we view the test.
 The meraglim saw the inhabitants of the land as being too daunting and the land as being unconquerable, because they used their own personal discernment, Yehoshua and Calav viewed the inhabitants of the land through the lens of daas Torah and thus perceived them as presenting no meaningful obstacle.

 Unless a Jew sees himself as a representative of G-d who is All Powerful, he will see himself not as a person facing his adversary, but rather as a “grasshopper” facing a “giant”.
 The way in which we perceive our relationship to Hashem is the deciding factor in how we view ourselves.

 Referring to the spies’ encounter with the giants, the Torah says “vanehi b’eineinu k’chagavim” and “and in our eyes [too] we were like grasshoppers.”
 “Nehi” connotes weeping or crying and suggests a diminished, disheartened and despairing emotional state.
-Although the meraglim were initially described as ‘anashim’ righteous men — heads of the tribes of Israel, their lack of faith now surfaced transforming them from human beings into a more demeaning form of life.
+Although the meraglim were initially described as ‘anashim’ righteous men — heads of the tribes of Israel, their lack of faith now surfaced transforming them to lose their exalted status.

 As is all too apparent from our experiences during this long difficult galus, if our belief in Hashem weakens, our Jewish self esteem is diminished undermining our ability to see and appreciate our unique mission in this world.
 The Kotzke Rebbe explains: The spies had no right to consider how the giants viewed them.
 As Jews and emissaries for the Jewish people, they should have thought only of their mission, not of what anyone else thought of them.
 How many times do we become discouraged because of what we feel or perceive that other people think?